openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

   Ensure you review the services exposed by HAProxy and limit access to these services to trusted users and networks only.
-For more details, refer to the :ref:`least-access-openstack-services` section.
+For more details, refer to the :dev_docs:`Securing network access to OpenStack services <reference/architecture/security.html#securing-network-access-to-openstack-services>` section.

 .. note::